Effective: May 4, 2017

-Not unlike other technology companies, Slack receives requests from users and government agencies to disclose or delete data other than in the ordinary operation and provision of the Services.
-This Data Request Policy addresses those issues and outlines Slack’s policies and procedures for responding to such requests for Customer Data.
+Slack receives requests from users and government agencies to disclose data other than in the ordinary operation and provision of the Services.
+This Data Request Policy outlines Slack’s policies and procedures for responding to such requests for Customer Data.
 Any capitalized terms used in this Data Request Policy that are not defined will have the meaning set forth in the Customer Terms of Service.
-In the event of any inconsistency between the provisions of this Data Request Policy and the Customer Terms of Service, the provisions of the Customer Terms of Service will control.
+In the event of any inconsistency between the provisions of this Data Request Policy and the Customer Terms of Service or written agreement with Customer, as the case may be, the Customer Terms of Service or written agreement will control.

 Slack requires that any individual issuing legal process or legal information requests (e.g., discovery requests, warrants, or subpoenas) to Slack properly domesticate the process or request and serve Slack in a jurisdiction where it is resident or has a registered agent to accept service on its behalf.
 Slack does not accept legal process or requests directly from law enforcement entities outside the U.S. or Canada.
 Foreign law enforcement agencies should proceed through a Mutual Legal Assistance Treaty or other diplomatic or legal means to obtain data through a court where Slack is located.